Vyral/eric-mortimer-recruiting/_drafts/eric-mortimers-journey.md

 youtube_code: EucTqdAm8Zw
 ---

-Hear how Eric Mortimer started his journey in real estate, how he overcame the struggles in the early years, and&nbsp;
+Hear how Eric Mortimer started his journey in real estate, how he overcame the struggles in the early years, and how real estate has changed his life.

 {% include youtube.html %}